Hive Game Token (HGT) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Hive Game Token Historical Price

-According to the latest data gathered on Hive Game Token live price page, the current price of Hive Game Token is 0USD.
-The circulating supply of Hive Game Token(HGT) is 2.51B HGT , giving it a market capitalization of $101.90K.
+According to the latest data gathered on Hive Game Token live price page, the current price of Hive Game Token is 0.00004223USD.
+The circulating supply of Hive Game Token(HGT) is 2.51B HGT , giving it a market capitalization of $106.05K.

 The Hive Game Token Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of HGT based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.